 Dietary fiber is an important substance for keeping digestion and bowel movements regular.
 Fiber is the non-digestible part of the food plants we eat, and can be found in fruits and vegetables.
 Other good sources of fiber include beans, peas, nuts, and whole grains.

 Getting the right nutrients for your body is a very individual formula.
 It is based on your dietary habits, health, age and medical history.
 To find out more about your own nutritional needs and how well your body absorbs the nutrients, speak with your doctor.
 He or she should be able to give you a referral to a nutritionist or registered dietitian who can help.
 These are qualified healthcare professionals who will understand your specific situation, medical history and background, and guide you through the nutrition gap.

-Alpa Shah, MS, RD, CDE is a Senior Medical Manager, US Dietary Supplements, Global Medical Affairs at Pfizer.
+Alpa Shah, MS, RD is a Director, US Medical Affairs, Wellness Lead, Global Clinical Development & Medical Affairs at Pfizer Inc.

 - 1. Otten JJ, Hellwig JP, Meyers LD, eds.
 Dietary reference intakes: the essential guide to nutrient requirements.Washington (DC).
 The National Academies Press; 2006.
 Accessed February 10, 2015.

 - 2. National Institutes of Health.
 Vitamin D: fact sheet for health professionals.
 Accessed February 11, 2015.

 - 3. US Department of Agriculture.
 Dietary Guidelines for Americans, 2015-2020.
 8th ed.
 Washington, DC: US Department of Agriculture, US Department of Health and Human Services; 2015.

 - 4. Ward E. Addressing nutritional gaps with multivitamin and mineral supplements.
 Nutr J. 2014;13:72. doi:10.1186/1475-2891-13-72.